Naoru347/csci6561_hci_group_project/README.md

       - **Undistracted Writing** allows no acccess to resources outside the app.
 The copy/paste functionality is disabled.
       - **Writing With Resources** allows access to such teacher-approved resources as the student’s past assignments with the feedback from the teacher, files uploaded by the student or the teacher, and some websites.
 Copying from the allowed resources and pasting into the current work is enabled.
 - submit the written assignment
-- view and add comments to a report that is submitted with the assignment and that details system failures that occurred during the completion of the assignment and the student’s attempts to performed restricted actions during the completion of the assignment
+- view and add comments to a report that is submitted with the assignment and that details system failures occurring during the completion of the assignment and the student’s attempts to performed restricted actions during the completion of the assignment
 - upload files that, after the teacher’s approval, can be accessed in the Limited Access mode

 ### Section Ownership